seasaw/vue-fifa/README.md

 # vue-fifa
-Vue - Fifa player data
+Using Vue to display a list of players and thier data presented in a graph